PCR development

 Open Consultation includes initiating public review and collecting comments.

-The open consultation is organised in a transparent, open, and online process that enables all interested parties to contribute, thus ensuring the credibility and acceptance of the final document.
+The open consultation is organised in a transparent, open, and online process that enables all stakeholders and interested parties to share comments informed by their expertise.
+All submissions are directed to the PCR Moderator, and subsequently reviewed and addressed by the PCR Committee.

 Step 4: Review, Approval and Publication

-When the draft PCR has been approved by the Technical Committee, the Secretariat makes final editorial changes, assigns a registration number, and publishes the final version of the PCR on the website.
+Once the PCR draft is approved by the PCR Review Panel, the Secretariat makes final editorial changes, assigns a registration number, and publishes the final version of the PCR in the PCR Library.
 The validity period for the PCR is in the range of three to five years.
 Four years should be the default validity period, deviations from this should be justified in the PCR.

 Updates